 Chinese New Year is just around the corner, and that means spring cleaning time!
-Besides actually cleaning the house, a good way to keep your house looking fresh is to declutter.
+Spring cleaning can be a tedious task, so you might want to consider engaging in cleaning services to help you out!
+But besides actually cleaning the house, a good way to keep your house looking fresh is to declutter.
 Take a look: your house is probably filled with unnecessary objects you haven’t used in ages, or things you keep “just in case”.
 Well, in conjunction with CNY, it’s out with the old!
 Let’s get started!

 1) The Four-Box Method